Master of Education in Moderate Disabilities Online

 - Submit official transcripts of all undergraduate and graduate coursework from regionally accredited institutions

-- We recommend a minimum of one year of work experience in formal or informal learning environments
+- Some work experience in formal or informal learning environments (submit two academic or professional references)

 - If applicants do not have an undergraduate degree or minor in